chrispahm/kedit-fold-lines/README.md

 ## Known Issues

-VSCode folding ranges are merged with folding suggestions by other extensions and providers. **This means that when you fold lines using this extension, you may see additional folding ranges that are not related to the string you entered.**
+VS Code folding ranges are merged with folding suggestions by other extensions and providers. **This means that when you fold lines using this extension, you may see additional folding ranges that are not related to the string you entered.**

 This extension does not support folding based on regular expressions or case sensitivity.